Smile Guide: Installing Smile CDR

 🕘 Reading time = 45 minutes

-By the end of this document, you’ll understand the process of installing Smile CDR on your Mac or Windows operating system.
+By the end of this document, you’ll understand the process of installing Smile CDR on your Mac operating system.
 You will also learn how to download and install all necessary auxiliary software required to complete your Smile CDR installation.

 II.
 Background